Chatbot vs Conversational AI (Differences, FAQs)

 Chatbot vs conversational AI: What’s the difference?

-In this article, we’ll cover the 6 key differences between traditional chatbots vs conversational AI and answer some related FAQs.
+In this article, we’ll cover the 6 key differences between traditional chatbots and conversational AI and answer some related FAQs.

 This Article Contains:

 (Click on a link to jump to a specific section)

 - Chatbot vs Conversational AI: 6 Key Differences